datarobot-oss/qa-app-streamlit/README.md

 A system prompt can be configured using the `SYSTEM_PROMPT` runtime parameter.
 This value will overwrite any previous prompts set, including configuration from **Workbench > Playground**.

+The Q&amp;A app uses the reserved model name `datarobot-deployed-llm` when making requests through the Chat API.
+This is due to the openai client requiring the model parameter to be set.
+By using this reserved value, the Chat completion endpoint will use the default model used when creating the custom model used in the deployment.
+If you have multiple models within your deployment, you can modify this parameter by changing the `DEFAULT_CHAT_MODEL_NAME` in `constants.py`

 ## App modifications

 The app is split into multiple files to make it easy to modify: